 Daniel H. Usner, Jr.

 Daniel Usner is the author of Indians, Settlers, and Slaves in a Frontier Exchange Economy: The Lower Mississippi Valley before 1783 (University of North Carolina Press, 1992), which won the Jamestown Prize from the Omohundro Institute of Early American History and Culture and the John H. Dunning Prize from the American Historical Association.
-His other books are American Indians in the Lower Mississippi Valley: Social and Economic Histories (University of Nebraska Press, 1998) and Indian Work: Language and Livelihood in American History (Harvard University Press, 2009).
-Usner also co-edited, Indian SIA: The Social Impact Assessment of Rapid Resource Development on Native Peoples (University of Michigan School of Natural Resources, 1982).
+His other books are American Indians in the Lower Mississippi Valley: Social and Economic Histories (University of Nebraska Press, 1998), Indian Work: Language and Livelihood in American History (Harvard University Press, 2009), and the forthcoming book Weaving Alliances with Other Women: Chitimacha Indian Work in the New South (University of Georgia Press, 2015).

-Usner has received fellowships from the American Council of Learned Societies, the Cornell University Society for the Humanities, the Council for International Exchange of Scholars, the Huntington Library, the Newberry Library, the School for Advanced Research, and the Robert Penn Warren Center.
+Usner has received fellowships from the American Council of Learned Societies, the Cornell University Society for the Humanities, the Council for International Exchange of Scholars, the Huntington Library, the Newberry Library, the School for Advanced Research in Santa Fe, Vanderbilt University's Robert Penn Warren Center, and Vanderbilt University's Office of the Vice Provost for Research.
 He directed Cornell University's American Indian Program from 1999-2002 and chaired Vanderbilt's history department from 2004 to 2007.
 Usner has served on the councils of the American Society for Ethnohistory and the Omohundro Institute of Early American History and Culture.
 He was president of the American Society for Ethnohistory in 2010-11.
-In the fall of 2013, Usner will present the Lamar Memorial Lectures at Mercer University.
+Usner holds the Newberry Library Consortium Fellowship in American Indian Studies for 2014-15.

 Daniel Usner teaches graduate and undergraduate courses on American Indians since 1500, comparative imperial borderlands, North American colonies, the U.S. early republic, and the history and culture of New Orleans.